Skip to main content

 So what’s the problem with bottle warmers for breast milk?

-It bottle warmers are the best option for warming baby’s milk, what’s the issue?
+If bottle warmers are the best option for warming baby’s milk, what’s the issue?
 Breast milk contains living nutrients highly subject to temperature.
-The constituents of breast milk are essential fats, water, probiotics, and proteins, among other things.
+Breast milk contains essential fats, water, probiotics, and proteins, among other things.
 These can degrade with heat that’s too high or that heats up too quickly.
 Many typical bottle warmers use steam heat to gently yet quickly heat milk, but this steam heat can damage the nutrients of breast milk.
 If it doesn’t have an automatic shut-off, you may end up overheating the milk and ruining the nutritional value of the breast milk.

 Ensure your bottle warmer has settings allowing you to safely and efficiently heat breast milk without compromising the natural components that make it so wonderful for your baby.
 A standard steam-heat warmer may not perform the way you need it to.
 Instead, a low-temperature water bath warmer could help you reheat in a way that’s safe for both the baby and the milk.